 If any areas of concern are identified during the Stage 1 audit, the concerns are communicated to the client at the conclusion of Stage 1 and any necessary time to allow adequate correction is determined.

 The maximum time allowed between Stage 1 and Stage 2 audit is three (3) months.

 The Stage 2 audit is to gather objective evidence to substantiate the effective implementation of the management system to form the conclusion on whether or not to grant the certification.

 Where KSQA cannot verify and close out all the corrective actions for addressing the findings raised during the Stage 2 audit within six (6) months, another Stage 2 audit will be conducted.
 As long as the client can close the findings from Stage 2 then KSQA will grant certification.

-KSQA conducts onsite or remote surveillance audits at planned intervals to maintain the confidence that the certified management system continues to fulfill the certification requirements.
+KSQA conducts onsite or remote surveillance audits at planned intervals to maintain the confidence that the certified management system continues to fulfill the certification road map requirements.

 The first surveillance audit is conducted within twelve (12) months from the date of the certification decision.

 Surveillance audits are not necessarily full system audits; thus surveillance audits are generally one-third of the time as the initial audit.

 There are a total of two Surveillance audits prior to the Recertification Audit.